 Table 1 shows the tables in the CDR-Lite for basic information handling.
 When new forms are entered into the CDR-Lite, additional tables and fields are automatically added by the software, through the Hibernate mechanism in CDR-Lite.
 This flexibility allows the data entered into CDR-Lite to dynamically change, meeting developing requirements.
 Hibernate will not delete columns in the database however.
 If an attribute is deleted in a domain class, that must be done manually at the database level.

-.
+In the case of many-to-many relationships, Grails/GORM define an intermediate table to hold the foreign keys of the two domain classes participating in the many-to-many relationship.
+In the table above, the slide prep form and the dr_slide domain class, have a many-to-many relationship, and the form_slide_prep_dr_slide table is created as a result.

 Data Conversion and DE-Identification